data-integrations/google-cloud/docs/BigQueryMultiTable-batchsink.md

 **Split Field:** The name of the field that will be used to determine which table to write to.

-**Encryption Key Name**: Used to encrypt data written to any bucket, dataset or table created by the plugin.
+**Encryption Key Name**: Used to encrypt data written to any bucket, dataset, or table created by the plugin.
-If the bucket, dataset or table already exists, this is ignored.
+If the bucket, dataset, or table already exists, this is ignored.

 **Update Table Schema**: Whether the BigQuery table schema should be modified when it does not match the schema expected by the pipeline.